 The 2025–2026 International Fellows are:

 Each Fellow will be hosted by a leading international institution.
-Partner universities and research centres in Denmark, the Netherlands, Singapore, South Africa, the United Kingdom, and the United States will provide mentorship, community, and opportunities for global exchange—ensuring that the Fellows’ work resonates across regions and disciplines.
+Partner universities and research centres in Denmark, the Netherlands, Singapore, South Africa, Tanzania, the United Kingdom, and the United States will provide mentorship, community, and opportunities for global exchange—ensuring that the Fellows’ work resonates across regions and disciplines.
 The Foundation expresses gratitude to the host institutions for their partnership and support.

 The USF also extends warm thanks to the mentors supporting this cohort, whose expertise spans urban political ecology, housing and infrastructure policy, cultural urbanism, and decolonial theory.
 This year’s mentors include Prof. Marie Huchzermeyer, Prof. Tim Bunnell, Dr Aidan Mosselson, Prof. Rivke Jaffe, Dr Marie Kolling, Prof. Wilbard Kombe, Prof. Stephen Walker, and Dr Anant Maringanti.
 Their commitment to collaborative mentorship and cross-regional dialogue will be central to the Fellows’ success.
 The USF is especially pleased that two former USF grant holders (including one former International Fellow!) and three former Mentors have committed to supporting this year’s Fellows!